 |Provision for Tax on Proposed Dividend ||- ||- |

-|Less: Additional depreciation charged due to change in useful life ||- ||13578 |
+|Less: Additional depreciation charged due to change in useful life ||- ||- |

-|Balance carried forward to Balance Sheet ||(78068440) ||77365311 |
+|Balance carried forward to Balance Sheet ||(67963733) ||(79171212) |

 The Company has achieved a turnover of Rs.
-8535311/-duringtheyearunderreportascomparedto Rs.
-16520212/- during the previous year reflecting a decline of 48.33 %over the previous year.
-The net loss of the Company during the year amounted to Rs.(703129)/- compared to net profit of Rs.
-1686753/- in the previous year.
+4882441.00 during the year under report ascompared to Rs.
+1 7842690 during the previous year reflecting a Increase of 173.64% overthe previous year.
+The Net Profit of the Company during the year amounted to Rs.11207479.34 compared to net loss of Rs.
+587181.93 in the previous year.

-The details of Directors or key managerial personnel who were appointed or haveresigned during the year;
+> the details of Directors or Key Managerial Personnel who were appointed or haveresigned during the year:

-As per the provisions of the Companies Act 2013 and the Articles of Association of theCompany Mr. Rama Shankar Jhawar (DIN 00023792) will retire in the ensuing Annual GeneralMeeting and being eligible seek re-appointment.
-The Board of Directors recommends hisre-appointment.
+(i) As per the provisions of the Companies Act 201 3 and the Articles of Associationof the Company Mr. R. S. Jhawar (DIN: 00023792) will retire in the ensuing Annual GeneralMeeting.
+He has intimated his intention not to seek re-appointment due to his advancedage.

 > the details in respect of adequacy of internal financial controls with referenceto the Financial Statements.

 The Company has in place an established internal control system designed to ensureproper recording of financial and operational information and compliance with variousinternal controls and other regulatory and statutory compliances.

 i.
 AUDITORS AND THEIR REPORT

 M/s.
-B. K. Khare & Co.
-Chartered Accountants having registration number FRNNo.
-105102W were appointed as Statutory Auditors of your Company at the 68th AnnualGeneral Meeting held on September 21 2015 for a term of two consecutive years.
-As per theprovisions of Section 139 of the Companies Act 2013 notified on 7thMay 2018 the appointment of Auditors isrequired to be ratified by Members at everyAnnual General Meeting.
+V Singhi & Associates Chartered Accountants having registration number FRNNo.
+311017E were appointed as Statutory Auditors of your Company at the 70thAnnual General Meeting held on August 24 2017 for a term of five consecutive years.
+Asper the amended provisions of Section 1 39 of the Companies Act 2013 notified on 7thMay 2018 the appointment of Auditors is not required to be ratified by Members at everyAnnual General Meeting.

 The Report given by the Auditors on the financial statements of the Company is part ofthe Annual Report.
 There has been no qualification reservation adverse remark ordisclaimer given by the Auditors in their Report.

-ii.
-SECRETARIAL AUDITOR AND SECRETARIAL AUDIT REPORT The Board has appointed M/s.
-R. N. Shah & Associates Company Secretaries inWhole-time Practice to carry out Secretarial Audit under the provisions of section 204 of the Companies Act 2013 for thefinancial year 2015-16.
+The Board has appointed M/s.
+R. N. Shah & Associates Company Secretaries inWhole-time Practice to carry out Secretarial Audit under the provisions of section 204 ofthe Companies Act 201 3 for the financial year 2018-19.
 The report of the SecretarialAuditor is annexed to this report as "Annexure B".
-The report does not contain any qualification.

 In order to prevent sexual harassment of women at work place the Company has adopted apolicy for prevention of Sexual Harassment of Women at workplace and has set up Committeefor implementation of said policy under the Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013 and during the year Company has notreceived any complaint of such harassment.